 - Start of programme: Introductory week late August.
 Lectures begin September 2, 2024.

 - Degree: Master of Medical Science with a Major in Toxicology

-The Master's Programme in Toxicology gives students an in-depth knowledge of the broad and interdisciplinary field of toxicology, clearly integrating aspects of sustainable development, as well as the latest developments in research and methods.
+The Master's Programme in Toxicology gives students in-depth knowledge of the broad and interdisciplinary field of toxicology, clearly integrating aspects of sustainable development, as well as the latest developments in research and methods.
 The programme focuses on human health and prepares students for either a research or professional career.
 It provides a solid platform for doctoral education in the field of life science or employment in risk/safety assessment of drugs and chemicals, in the public sector or in industry.

 The programme fulfils all the course requirements for the European Register of Toxicologists (ERT).